yegor256/blog/_drafts/types.md

 {% endhighlight %}

-If an object that doesn't `implement` the interface `Book` is passed to the method `print()`, the compiler during compile-time will complain with the "type mismatch" error.
-It will be hard for a programmer to make a mistake and pass an object of type `Car` to the method `print()`.
-It will still be possible, during dynamic type casting:
+If an object that doesn't `implement` the interface `Book` is passed to the method `print()`, the compiler at compile-time will complain with the "type mismatch" error.
+It will be hard for a programmer to make a mistake and pass an object of type, say, `Car` to the method `print()`.
+However, it will still be possible, via dynamic type casting:

 {% highlight java %}
 Car car = new Car("Mercedes-Benz G63");